 - Make it fun by giving her a ‘manicure’;

-- Do it in her sleep.
+- Do it when she’s asleep.

 Over the course of several days I tried them all.
 Nothing worked.